-PLEASE NOTE: For the return trip home on the last day of camp (August 9), we will not accept requests to transport baggage under the bus so that it can be available sooner for post-camp travel.
+PLEASE NOTE: For the return trip home on Sunday, August 10, we will not accept requests to transport baggage under the bus so that it can be available sooner for post-camp travel.
 Space under the bus is limited and it is impractical to load luggage while preparing for camper departure.
 Please plan ahead.